 Scholarships & Awards

-The 2020 application period for the Robert E. White Memorial Scholarship, Glenn Gaines Leadership Legacy Award and the VFCA Health and Safety Awards will open September 1, 2020 and will close December 1, 2020.
+The 2020 application period for the Robert E. White Memorial Scholarship, Glenn Gaines Leadership Legacy Award and the VFCA Health and Safety Awards is now open and will close December 1, 2020.

 The Virginia Fire Chiefs Foundation (VFCF) offers annual scholarships for continuing education.
 The scholarship program was established in 2002 in memory of Mr. Robert E. White, a citizen of the Commonwealth of Virginia who donated money towards the betterment of the Fire Service throughout the state.
 Individual scholarship awards range from $250-$2,500 and can be used for expenses such as registration, tuition, books, meals, lodging or transportation.